 Three months post operation is good.
 The more time that passes, the more the surgery becomes a distant memory.
 Life is progressing as it should, the body is healing, scars are fading.
 I feel like me again.
-What happens when you notice a string lose?
-It all begin with a sporactic pain in the left … Continue reading The Stitch
+So, what happens when you notice a string coming lose?
+It all begin with a sporactic pain in … Continue reading The Stitch

 My new bosom buddies needed some support.
 Bra shopping wasn't high on my priority list after my mastectomy.
 For the first few weeks I lived in the zipper front sport bras from Walmart.
 Size XL worked well accommodating the swelling post op.
 I eventually moved into a smaller size a few weeks later, but I have to say that the zipper … Continue reading BRA Shopping.